FOR THOSE PLANNING TO VISIT THE ROCK

 GETTING TO CORREGIDOR

 The ferry to Corregidor is near the Cultural Center, which is on a reclaimed portion of Manila Bay, off Roxas Blvd., (formerly Dewey Blvd.)
 The ferry (and the Corregidor Inn) is run by Sun Cruises.
 I strongly recommend that you take a taxi to the Sun Cruises ferry terminal, to buy your ticket to Corregidor.
 If you turn up cold on the morning you hope to travel, you might not get a seat.
+There mightn't even be a boat!
 Besides, this gives you the benefit of a "dry run," to check the location, leaving times etc.

 Sometimes a travel agent may be able to get you a good Corregidor package, better than I manage to get for myself.
 Sometimes not.
 Don't tell me about it.
 I pay what I pay when I get on the island.